jbostoen/iTop-custom-extensions/wip/extensions/jb-object-merge/readme.md

 Can't be used for now.
 Very early development stage.

+If you are interested in a quick development of this extension or a specific feature, consider getting in touch and sponsor it.

 ## What?
 Merges objects (primarily meant for any subclass of Ticket)